What Is a Spiritual Journey? A Guide to the Inner Odyssey

 The point is that we identify with various masks and roles as the core of what we are.

-It’s not that there’s inherently anything wrong with, for example, identifying yourself as a “Christian wife and mother of three children,” or an “ambitious executive and talented athlete.”
+It’s not that there’s anything inherently wrong with, for example, identifying yourself as a “Christian wife and mother of three children” or an “ambitious executive and talented athlete.”
 But these are just external labels.

 To begin our spiritual journey, we need to examine the individual behind these social masks.